vedprakash-m/carpool/docs/User_Experience.md

 - Predictive modeling for schedule conflicts
 - Route optimization with real-time traffic data
 - Demand forecasting for new group creation
-- Performance analytics dashboard for Trip Admins
+- Performance analytics dashboard for Group Admins
 - Automated recommendations for group improvements

 #### Integration & Automation